-Referred by Mental Health Professionals our network provides discretionary funds for families in need of:
+Referred by Mental Health Professionals, CMHN provides discretionary funds for families in need of:

-Transportation Gas card assistance for families to bring children to and from mental health facilities, including hospitals.
+Transportation - Gas card assistance for families to bring children to and from mental health facilities, private practitioners and hospitals.

-Camp scholarships For summer camps, adventure-lore programs, and other structured activities for those with unique medical/emotional needs.
+Camp scholarships - Funding for summer camps, adventure-lore programs, and other structured activities for those with unique medical/emotional needs.

-In Home Support Services Additional home support and community based services beyond insurance limitations, including clinical services for those who have returned or are returning home from out-of-home care, psychiatric hospitalization, require intensive community based services, or at risk of placement due to mental health issues.
+In-Home Support Services - Funding Additional in-home support and community based services beyond insurance limitations.
+This includes clinical services for those who have returned or are returning home from out-of=home care, psychiatric hospitalization or those at risk of placement due to mental health issues.

 CMHN has also established a formal partnership with Seacoast Mental Health Center to fund:

-Helping Hands Project Offered through the Child, Adolescent and Family Services (CAFS) department at Seacoast Mental Health Center, Helping Hands provides enrichment activities, including school and other related supplies, to help children build a sense of competency and promote overall family stability.
+Helping Hands Project: Offered through Child, Adolescent and Family Services (CAFS) at Seacoast Mental Health Center, Helping Hands provides enrichment activities, including school and other related supplies, to help children build a sense of competency and promote overall family stability.

-We will also pay for professionals to attend training programs, including Therapeutic Crisis Intervention Training (TCI) developed by Cornell University.
+CMHN will assist financially for professionals to attend training programs, including Therapeutic Crisis Intervention Training (TCI developed by Cornell University.

-TCI (for schools and law enforcement agencies) The ability of the entire organization to respond effectively to staff and young people in crisis situations is critical in establishing a safe environment that promotes growth and development.
-TCI training programs present a crisis prevention and intervention model designed to teach Professional agencies how to help children learn constructive ways to handle crisis.
+TCI The ability of the entire community to respond effectively to staff and young people in crisis situations is critical in establishing a safe environment that promotes growth and development.
+TCI training programs present a crisis prevention and intervention model designed to teach professional agencies, including schools and law enforcement, how to help children learn constructive ways to handle crisis.